blobject/agave/README.md

 Feedback, questions, suggestions, etc. are welcome and encouraged.

-When applicable, please use the bitbucket [issues page](/agaric/agave/issues) so that everyone can better track *agave*'s progress.
+When applicable, please use the [issues page](https://github.com/agarick/agave/issues) so that everyone can better track *agave*'s progress.

-You could also [contact](http://an.erki.net:88/~b/info) *type agaric* by email,
+You could also [contact](http://an.erki.net/~b/info) *type agaric* by email,
 or visit the [thread](https://bbs.archlinux.org/viewtopic.php?id=160106) on ArchLinux forums.

 ## thanks

 ... to the people behind FontForge and Inkscape, as I relied on the two programs to design, draw, and generate *agave*,

-and to Bitbucket for hosting the files.
+and to GitHub & Bitbucket for hosting the files.